 Baklava is a beautiful pastry with light, flaky layers of crust and a sweet filling, drenched in a light syrup.
-I'm not going to get into the history of Baklava but, suffice it to say, this delicious pastry is made in every corner of every region in Greece.
+This delicious pastry is made in every corner of every region in Greece.

 Layers and Layers